ajschumacher/ajschumacher.github.io/20150514-mergic/index.md

 -----

+Here's a quick run-through of the `mergic` workflow.
+It's similar to the one in the [README](https://github.com/ajschumacher/mergic).

 ```bash
 pew new pydata
 ```

+I'll start by making a new [virtual environment](https://virtualenv.pypa.io/) using [pew](https://github.com/berdario/pew).

 ```bash
 pip install mergic
 ```

+`mergic` is very new (version 0.0.4) and it currently installs with no extra dependencies.

 ```bash
 mergic -h
 ```

+`mergic` runs includes a command-line script based on [argparse](https://docs.python.org/2/library/argparse.html) that uses a default string distance function.

 ```
 usage: mergic [-h] {calc,make,check,diff,apply,table} ...